*All prices are bang up to date with our snazzy widget, while in-copy odds are accurate at time of publication but subject to change

 - Check out all the latest Football tips and previews now

 Rafa Benitez is surely every Newcastle fan’s No.1 choice to take over at St James’ Park.
 The Spaniard left the Magpies in 2019 before heading to China for a job at Dalian Professional.
-He’s just left that job and now, as a free agent, the image of Benitez and his black and white waistcoat could be giving Bruce sleepless nights.
+He’s just left that job and now, as a free agent, the ghostly image of Benitez and his black and white waistcoat could be giving Bruce sleepless nights.

 Former Stoke, Manchester City and Fulham boss Mark Hughes is also in the running.
 Sparky hasn’t managed anyone since a short stint at Southampton in 2018 and might be considered as a like-for-like replacement for Bruce.
 It’s unlikely Hughes’ appointment would give the Toon Army much cheer, though.

-Swansea boss Steve Cooper is doing a great job with his team in the Championship after rising up through the ranks in the England youth set up, managing the Under 16s and Under 17s.
+Swansea boss Steve Cooper is doing a decent job with his team in the Championship after rising up through the ranks in the England youth set up, managing the Under 16s and Under 17s.
 He might not be the most exciting appointment but perhaps one of the most sensible.

 Maybe Newcastle supporters are hoping Alan Shearer will return as a player/manager as his first stint as Toon boss didn’t end too well.
 His short spell as manager culminated in Newcastle being relegated from the top flight.
 But, with the Magpies seemingly on a slow, grinding fall into the Championship once again, maybe Mike Ashley will bring in Shearer to just get it over and done with.